$Se^2$: Sequential Example Selection for In-Context Learning: Experiments

-\paragraph{Case Study} For an intuitive grasp of the $\mathtt{Se}^2$'s effectiveness, we present an interesting case on the ARC-C task.
-In Figure~\ref{case}, We compare prompts derived from UPRISE and $\mathtt{Se}^2$, indicating the examples' answers with underscores.
-UPRISE-selected examples, while relevant to science, were somewhat broad, leading to incorrect model predictions.
-Conversely, \our{}-selected examples related to gravity and energy conversion to kinetic energy, exhibiting a conceptually progressive relationship that guided the model to the correct answer.
-This demonstrates how \our{}'s sequential formulation fosters a rich, informative relationship between examples, enhancing LLM prediction accuracy.
+\paragraph{Case Study} For an intuitive grasp of the $Se^2$'s effectiveness, we present some interesting cases on the ARC-C task.
+In Figure~\ref{case1}, We compare prompts derived from UPRISE and $Se^2$, indicating the examples' answers with underscores.
+UPRISE-selected examples, although relevant to science, were somewhat broad and discrete, resulting in inaccurate model predictions.
+Conversely, in the first case, \our{}-selected examples were relevant to the biological truisms of energy, food, cells, and decay, showing a process similar to Chain-of-Thought prompting.
+In the second case, $Se^2$ chose examples that related to gravity and energy conversion to kinetic energy, exhibiting a conceptually progressive relationship that guided the model to the correct answer.
+This demonstrates how \our{}'s sequential formulation fosters a rich, informative relationship between examples, which improves the accuracy of LLM predictions.